 Natural Burials is a not for profit organisation started 18 years ago, to initiate, promote and oversee natural cemeteries.
 It works with Councils to set up the cemeteries following environmental protocols, certifies funeral directors and caskets, and promotes availability regionally.

-2 thoughts on “Kiwis ahead of Italian designers
+2 replies on “Kiwis ahead of Italian designers”

 Hi Team